 Pros

-• No fixed minimum investment amount: Unlike certain investment-based visas like the EB5 Visa, the Visa E2 USA does not have a fixed amount required.
+• No set minimum investment amount: Unlike certain investment-based visas like the EB5 Visa, the Visa E2 USA does not have a fixed amount required.
 The investment should be a substantial amount in relation to the total cost of the enterprise.

-• Flexibility in business types: This visa allows you to invest in a wide range of businesses, from established enterprises to startups, as long as they meet the qualifying criteria.
+• Flexibility in business types: This nonimmigrant visa allows you to invest in a wide range of businesses, from established enterprises to startups, as long as they meet the qualifying criteria.

 Cons